Logical Execution Time for Control Applications

-The most obvious approach for parallelization or porting control software to multi-core system is based on last is best model that relies on shared memory and global variables.
-However, jitter can occur using this approach, which results in non-deterministic runtime behavior.
+The most obvious approach for parallelization or porting control software to multi-core systems is based on a last is best model that relies on shared memory and global variables.
+However, jitter can occur when using this approach, which results in non-deterministic runtime behaviour.
 Additionally, the approach has poor scalability with the number of cores.
-This article discusses the use of logical execution time for parallelization of control software for multi-core systems that overcome these limitations.
+This article discusses the use of logical execution time for parallelization of control software for multi-core systems that overcomes these limitations.

-Another disadvantage of jitter is that the system no longer behaves deterministic.
-Whether a jitter occurs or not depends on the execution time of each task and the system load.
+Another disadvantage of jitter is that the system no longer behaves deterministically.
+Whether jitter occurs or not depends on the execution time of each task and the system load.
 Since utilization and execution times vary, it effectively depends on a random selection whether old or current data is used.

 The problem of jitter increases with the number of cores since more components compete simultaneously for access to shared memory.
-This is one cause why the LIB model scales poorly with increasing numbers of cores.
+This is one cause why the LIB model scales poorly with an increasing number of cores.

 Logical Execution Time (LET)

 To address the problem of deterministic execution of the control software, the concept of Logical Execution Time (LET) was introduced as an alternative to the LIB model.
 In this model, the read and write accesses are executed in a deterministic order, so that it is already determined at compile time whether a component is working on old or current data.